zhullyb/monyhar/monyhar/components/cronet/README.md

 # Quick Start Guide to Using Cronet
-Cronet is the networking stack of Chromium put into a library for use on mobile.
+Cronet is the networking stack of Monyhar put into a library for use on mobile.
 This is the same networking stack that is used in the Chrome browser by over a billion people.
 It offers an easy-to-use, high performance, standards-compliant, and secure way to perform HTTP requests.
 Cronet has support